emuai-cl/NFT-frontend/Textos/faq.md

 ## Why can't I see my image on the virtual car?

 After you update your EMU's image, it can take some time for it to update.
-Please up to wait 24h before filing a complaint.
+Please wait up to 24h before filing a complaint.

 ## If you care about the planet so much, how are you doing NFTs on Ethereum?

 More congestion on the network doesn’t necessarily mean more energy consumption.
 More miners do.
 Now, you could argue that more congestion increases the gas price and thus the incentive to mine, and so increasing the energy consumption and the emissions.
-While this may be true, we admit having a meaningful carbon footprint just by the logistics of a race and the fabrication of a solar car.
+While this may be true, we admit having a meaningful carbon footprint for example by the logistics of a race and the fabrication of a solar car.
 Our mission is to motivate and educate young people by promoting the development of sustainable transport so that we can accelerate its adoption.
 The future impact that we make on the planet will greatly surpass of carbon footprint.
 We know that around 80% of our ex-team members now work in the electromobility or solar energy sector, so this impact is already measurable.
 Doing NFTs greatly helps our team expand and ensure many more years of innovation and education in the renewable energies sector.